stdombek/docs/content/en/docs/ERM/Agreements/_index.md

 1. Click **Add content type**.
 2. Select the agreement record’s content type from the drop-down list.
-You can configure the values that appear in the drop-down list in [Settings \> Agreements \> Pick list values]{{< ref "settings_agreements.md#settings--agreements--pick-list-values" >}}.
+You can configure the values that appear in the drop-down list in [Settings \> Agreements \> Pick list values](../../settings/settings_agreements/settings_agreements/#settings--agreements--pick-list-values).
 3. Repeat as needed.
 The Content type saves once you save the agreement.